dan-sazonov/id3-editor/README.md

   }
 }
  ```
-You can restore metadata based on information from this file.
+You can restore metadata based on information from any log file.
 For example, this may be useful if you have the same files in different directories and you need to edit
 them all.
-Run the program with the `-p` or `--parse` flag, and enter the path to the required directory.
+Run the program with the `-p` or `--parse` flag, set the log file and enter the path to the required directory.
 Any others flags will be ignored.

 <h3>More Features</h3>

 - If the file contains information about the copyright holder and you want to leave it, use the `-c` or `--copyright` flag.
 - You can run the program in minimal mode with `-m` or `--minimal` flag.
 It will only ask for title, artist, album and genre.
 Other data will be cleared.
+- To remove all data from the tracks, run the program with the `-d` or `--delete` flag.
+Any other flags will be ignored.
 - To view the quick help, run the program with the `-h` or `--help` flag.

 ## 🤝 Contributing